yguitton/training-material/topics/imaging/tutorials/yolo-segmentation-training/tutorial.md

 >
 > ![al open dir](../../images/yolo-train/al_label.png){: width="75%"}
 >
->    **Note:** If the selected auto labeling model falsely detects background or objects that are not part of the object of interest, we can refine it by adding a negative point to indicate image background.
-Vice versa, if the model does not completely detect the boundaries of the objects, one can add a positive point to the areas inside the object that were missed by the model.
+>    **Note:** If the selected auto labeling model falsely detects image background or objects that are not part of the object of interest, we can refine it by adding a *"negative point"* to indicate image background.
+Vice versa, if the model does not completely detect the boundaries of the objects, one can add a *"positive point"* to the area inside the object that was missed by the model.
 >    - In the previous step, the results included some background, as shown in the picture.
 To refine them, click `-Point`, then click on the background area.
 The model will re-run the inference.
 >
 > ![al open dir](../../images/yolo-train/al_label_1.png){: width="75%"}